wlonk/arcadia/vingt-et-un.md

 ### Scholar (♂)

-TODO replace this with the Fop.
+TODO replace this with the Dandy.
 The scholar pushes away from the core of the game.

 You are expected to be erudite, considered, and informed.